Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Blue Ridge Parkway runs from the Great Smokies to Shenandoah National Park without a single traffic light along its 470-mile route.
 Take in a portion of the parkway today, from Fancy Gap to Roanoke.
 Stop at the tranquil setting of Mabry Mill, one of the most photographed spots in the country.
 Next up: a visit to NATURAL BRIDGE, a 215-foot-high arch in a wooded setting, once owned by Thomas Jefferson.
 George Washington’s initials are still visible on the cliffside, from his work here as a young surveyor.

 Visit the graceful home of the third U.S. president, Thomas Jefferson.
 The MONTICELLO ESTATE reflects Jefferson’s skills as an artist, architect, and designer.
 It is the only house in the U.S. that is on the UNESCO World Heritage list of international treasures.
-The day ends in Williamsburg, between the James and York Rivers, where the very earliest European settlers established their first colonies.
+Enjoy an orientation tour of Richmond, capital of the Confederacy during the Civil War.
+Stop at the Capitol Building for photographs before making our way to Williamsburg, between the James and York Rivers, where the very earliest English settlers established their first colonies.

 Day 12 WILLIAMSBURG.
 EXCURSION TO COLONIAL WILLIAMSBURG

 Today is dedicated to COLONIAL WILLIAMSBURG, where American heritage is proudly preserved in the reconstructed buildings and historical displays.
 Stroll down quaint streets and browse through homes, gardens, taverns, shops, and exhibits.
 In the Hall of Burgesses, listen as costumed interpreters debate the controversial steps that led to the Declaration of Independence.